glennbrown/mac-dev-playbook/README.md

     5. Install extra dependencies `pipx install --include-deps ansible argcomplete ansible-lint`

 3. Clone or download this repository to your local drive.
-4. Run `ansible-galaxy install -r requirements.yml` inside this directory to install requiredAnsible roles.
+4. Run `ansible-galaxy install -r requirements.yml` inside this directory to install required Ansible roles.
 5. Run `ansible-playbook main.yml --ask-become-pass` to configure the system, entering you MacOS account password when prompted for the 'BECOME' password.

+> [!NOTE]
-> Note: If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
+> If some Homebrew commands fail, you might need to agree to Xcode's license or fix some other Brew issue.
 Run `brew doctor` to see if this is the case.

+> [!TIP]
-You can also install other ways documented [here](https://docs.ansible.com/ansible/latest/installation_guide/index.html)
+> You can also install ansible other ways documented [here](https://docs.ansible.com/ansible/latest/installation_guide/index.html)

 ### Use with a remote Mac